-The CodeCharter DSL is a subset of LINQ.
+The CodeCharter DSL is modeled on LINQ.
 If you know C#, you already know almost everything you need.

 File Anatomy